 Tamron added HLD (High/Low torque-modulated Drive) in this lens.
-This trait saves power, provides superior drive, enables smooth autofocusing also helps to focus accurately and quietly while adjusting the motor’s rotation from low to high speeds.
+This trait saves power, provides superior drive, enables smooth autofocusing, and focuses accurately and quietly while adjusting the motor’s rotation from low to high speeds.

-The latest optical design of Tamron 18-400mm F/3.5-6.3 Di II VC HLD includes elements such as LD (Low Dispersion) glass and aspherical lens.
-Whether you’re shooting at wide-angle or telephoto, Tamron intends to provide sharp and superior quality images as well as to eliminate chromatic aberrations and distortion through its entire lens and entire zoom range of it.
-Lens also possess a maximum magnification ratio of 1:2.9, so you can enjoy tele-macro photography.
+The latest optical design of Tamron 18 400 mm F/3.5-6.3 Di II VC HLD includes elements such as LD (Low Dispersion) glass and aspherical lens.
+Whether you’re shooting at wide-angle or telephoto, Tamron intends to provide sharp and superior quality images as well as to eliminate chromatic aberrations and distortion through its entire lens and entire zoom range.
+Lens also possesses a maximum magnification ratio of 1:2.9, so you can enjoy tele-macro photography.